 4. Avoid Bad Habits

-5. Have Peels
+5. Have Regular Chemical Peels

 I have chemical peels on a regular basis.
 I realize this one may be controversial, but they have been shown to help prevent the progression of skin cancer.
 (See here and here.)
 My dermatologist recommended them, so I do them.

-I take better care of my skin now at 43 than I did in my teens and 20s
+I take better care of my skin now at 43 than I did in my teens and 20s.

 The bottom line is that you can act to reverse and prevent future skin damage IF you make it a daily priority to care for your skin.
 Prevention is always your best option!
-Wear generous amounts of sunscreen and limit your time in the sun during harsh mid-day hours, stay hydrated, and always focus on eating to nourish your body.
+Wear generous amounts of sunscreen and limit your time in the sun during harsh mid-day hours.
+Stay hydrated, and always focus on eating to nourish your body.